 Wrapping Up: Low Cost, High Intensity and Very Versatile

 There is a lot to like about medicine balls.
 These have been in use since the days of ancient Greece and are just as effective today as ever.
 A simple soft and heavy ball can provide as many benefits as a ‘As Seen on TV’ type gadget.

-Topping my list, these will not break the bank either.
+Topping beginner medicine ball workouts with my recommended product list, these will not break the bank either.

-I recommend amazon.co.uk – where you’ll often get free shipping (unless you get just one or the smaller ones, you’ll be over the limit).
+I recommend amazon.com – where you’ll often get free shipping (unless you get just one or the smaller ones, you’ll be over the limit).
 The Gold Coast balls have some excellent feedback from many different buyers.
 They are an ideal place to get started.
-Check out the size and design options for yourself on this dedicated amazon.co.uk product page.
+Check out the size and design options for yourself on this dedicated amazon.com product page.